 - You’re fairly young, have a spectacular career and stats, and don’t think it makes sense to take off two years now if it’s not HBS or Stanford.
-You should apply to those two only, because you can reapply next year if need be without worrying about age.
+You should apply to those two only, because you can reapply next year, if need be, without worrying about age.

 - The brands you require are all reaches, some reasonable and some almost out of reach.
-It wouldn’t be worth it to you to attend other programs.
+It wouldn’t be worth it to attend other programs.
 Apply to as many as you can that fit your criteria and offer some realistic hope of acceptance to increase the possibility of a hit.

-- You are applying with a handicap – a DUI or honor code infraction, were fired for cause, etc. If you write a frank and compelling essay about growing from the situation (and if it didn’t happen yesterday), you should have a shot.
+- You are applying with a handicap – a DUI or honor code infraction, were fired for cause, etc. If you write a frank and compelling essay about growing from the situation (and if it didn’t happen yesterday), you may have a shot.
 But because it’s such an unpredictable factor and adcoms often react defensively, apply to more schools than you otherwise would need to.

 - You’re unsettled about geographic region and want to keep options open.
 Apply to more programs to keep options open.